wailsapp/examples/README.md

-# examples
+# Examples

-Various example applications for Wails
+Various example applications for Wails.

+## Examples

+## Contributing

+Please create a directory with your example, add a link to this README and raise a PR.